ekonlab/ai/README.md

 # ML

-A collection of notebooks in R, Julia and Python that cover key Machine Learning Methods.
+A collection of notebooks in R, Julia and Python that cover key Machine Learning methods.

 ML 2020
   - Elements of Statistical Learning